5 Steps to Becoming a CPA in Arizona

 Now you’re ready to apply for your Arizona State CPA certificate and practice license (Arizona is not a two-tier state, so certification automatically grants a practice license).
 This is a checklist of things you have done so far:

 b.
-Fill out the Application for Arizona CPA Certificate.
+Download the Application for Arizona CPA Certificate.
 Submit the application and the $100 non-refundable fee to ASBA.
 Additionally, a form verifying your lawful presence in the U.S. must be completed and provided with the application.
 This form can be accessed here.

 c.
 Wait to hear from the Arizona State Board of Accountancy.
 They will notify you if there are any missing documents in your application.
 If the application is complete, ASBA will issue your CPA license.